-WHEREAS, the notice of the City Council hearing was given pursuant to San Fernando City Code Section 106-72 and in compliance with Government Code Sections 65090 and 65091, a notice of intent to adopt a negative declaration and notice of public hearing for General Plan Amendment 2013-01 and the 2013-2021 Housing Element was advertised in the Los Angeles Daily Newspaper (a local paper of general circulation), more than ten (10) days prior to the schedule public hearing before the City Council.
-In addition, the notice of intent to adopt a negative declaration and public hearing notice was posted in the City on December 13, 2013, and provided the public with an opportunity to provide public comments on the environmental assessment for more than 20 days as required under the CEQA; and,
+B. Notice of the hearing was given pursuant to San Fernando City Code Section 106-72 and in compliance with Government Code Sections 65090 and 65091, a notice of public hearing for the proposed general plan amendment for the 2013-2021 Housing Element was advertised in the Los Angeles Daily News (a local paper of general circulation), ten (10) days prior to the scheduled public hearing before the Planning and Preservation Commission.

-WHEREAS, on January 21, 2014, the City Council held a duly noticed public hearing to consider General Plan Amendment 2013-01 and the 2013-2021 Housing Element to implement statutory updates to the City's Housing Element pursuant to State Housing Element Law, of which evidence, both written and oral, was presented at the hearing.

-WHEREAS, the City Council has considered the input and recommendations from the Planning and Preservation Commission, City planning staff and the public.

-NOW, THEREFORE, THE CITY COUNCIL OF THE CITY OF SAN FERNANDO DOES HEREBY RESOLVE, FIND, DETERMINE AND ORDER AS FOLLOWS:

-- Section 1.
-The City Council finds that all of the facts set forth in this Resolution are true and correct. - Section 2.
-On January 21, 2014, the City Council held a duly noticed public hearing to consider General Plan Amendment 2013-01 and the 2013-2021 Housing Element.
-Evidence, both written and oral, was presented at said hearing. - A. The public hearing afforded opportunities for public testimony and comments on the proposed General Plan Amendment 2013-01, 2013-2021 Housing Element, and associated environmental assessment.

-- B. Notice of the hearing was given pursuant to San Fernando City Code Section 106-72 and in compliance with Government Code Sections 65090 and 65091, a notice of public hearing for the proposed general plan amendment for the 2013-2021 Housing Element was advertised in the Los Angeles Daily News (a local paper of general circulation), more than ten (10) days prior to the scheduled public hearing before the City Council. - Section 3.
-Based upon substantial evidence presented to the City Council at their January 21, 2014 meeting, including public testimony, written materials and written and oral staff reports, with regard to General Plan Amendment 2013-01 and the 2013-2021 Housing Element, the City Council concurred with the City planning staff's determination that the aforementioned general plan amendment and update of the City's Housing Element will not have a significant adverse impact on the environment and adopts a Negative Declaration for the project. - Section 4.
-Based upon the evidence and all other applicable information presented, the City Council finds that the proposed general plan amendment to facilitate the update of the City's 2013-2021 Housing Element is appropriate for the following reasons: - A. In that the City has identified goals to maintain and enhance the quality of existing housing, neighborhoods, and health of residents; provide for a range of housing types to meet the community's need; assist lower income tenants in finding the appropriate resources to allow for them to remain in the community; and, provide opportunities for lower and moderate income households to attain homeownership. - B. Adoption of statutory updates to the General Plan Housing Element as part of the 2013-2021 Housing Element will enable the City to be in compliance with State Housing Element Law and ensure that the City's Housing Element is internally consistent with the other required elements of the City's General Plan. - Section 5.
-This Resolution shall go into effect immediately upon adoption.
+SECTION 3: Based upon substantial evidence presented to the Planning and Preservation Commission at their January 7, 2013 meeting, including public testimony, written materials and written and oral staff reports, with regard to General Plan Amendment 2013-01 and the 2013-2021 Housing Element, the Planning and Preservation Commission concurred with the City planning staff's determination that the aforementioned general plan amendment and update of the City's Housing Element will not have a significant adverse impact on the environment and recommends adoption of a Negative Declaration of the project to the City Council on January 7, 2014.

+SECTION 4: Based upon the evidence and all other applicable information presented, the Planning and Preservation Commission finds that the proposed general plan amendment to facilitate the update of the City's Housing Element is appropriate for the following reasons:

+A. In that the City has identified goals to maintain and enhance the quality of existing housing, neighborhoods, and health of residents; provide for a range of housing types to meet the community's need;

+City of San Fernando Planning and Preservation Commission Resolution No. 2014-02 Page 3 assist lower income tenants in finding the appropriate resources to allow for them to remain in the community; and provide opportunities for lower and moderate income households to attain homeownership.

+B. Adoption of statutory updates to the General Plan Housing Element as part of the 2013-2021 Housing Element will enable the City to be in compliance with State Housing Element Law and ensure that the City's Housing Element is internally consistent with the other required elements of the City's General Plan.

+BE IT FURTHER RESOLVED that based upon the foregoing, the Planning and Preservation Commission hereby recommends approval of General Plan Amendment 2013-01 and the 2013-2021 Housing Element to the City Council, pursuant to Planning and Preservation Commission Resolution No. 2014-02.

-PASSED, APPROVED, AND ADOPTED this 21st day of January, 2014.
+PASSED, APPROVED AND ADOPTED this 7th day of January 2014.